jpsthecelt/sccm-pshell/README.md

-# sccm-pshell
+# Project:		sccm-pshell
+# Author:		Jsinger, wizard of automation-3.16.19
-Various Powershell tools for use with sccm N systems admin using sccm
+# Description:		Various Powershell tools for use with sccm N systems admin using sccm
+# Inception:		3.16.19
+#